shreedharj/shreedharj.github.io/index.md

 ## About Me

 Hi 👋🏼 I completed my B.S. in Computer Science with a Minor in Statistics at UC Santa Cruz, Baskin Engineering.
-I am very fortunate to be advised by [Prof. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) at the [AEIA Lab](https://aiea-lab.github.io/), where I studied LLM trustworthiness, and failure modes.
-I was also advised by [Prof. Xin (Eric) Wang](https://eric-xw.github.io/) at the [ERIC Lab](http://eric-lab.soe.ucsc.edu/people), where I worked on reasoning-model safety evaluation, and identifying unsafe internal reasoning patterns.
-I am currently a research intern at the National Renewable Energy Laboratory, where I work on physics-informed machine learning, system identification (SINDy, SINDy-PI), symbolic regression, and discrepancy modeling for nonlinear dynamical systems.
-Beyond the lab, I'm exploring how embodied systems can reason about the world, model interpretable dynamics, and act safely under uncertainty.
+I am very fortunate to be advised by [Prof. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) at the [AEIA Lab](https://aiea-lab.github.io/), where my work focused on LLM trustworthiness and failure modes, and by [Prof. Xin (Eric) Wang](https://eric-xw.github.io/) at the [ERIC Lab](http://eric-lab.soe.ucsc.edu/people), where I studied reasoning LLMs and VLA safety evaluation.
+I am currently at the National Renewable Energy Laboratory working on physics-informed ML, sparse system identification, and discrepancy modeling for nonlinear dynamical systems.

 Outside of research, I enjoy backpacking and practicing my wilderness EMT skills.

-<p><strong style="color:#1769AA;">I’m currently applying to EECS and Robotics PhD programs for Fall 2026.</strong></p>
+<p><strong style="color:#1769AA;">I’m currently applying to EECS and Robotics MS/PhD programs for Fall 2026.</strong></p>

 ## Research Interests

-- **Safe & Interpretable Robotics:** Transparent world models, memory-based manipulation, and interpretable visuomotor control.
-- **LLM & Reasoning Safety:** Understanding hidden reasoning failures and evaluating generative models under adversarial prompting.
-- **Reinforcement Learning:** Developing and understanding RL algorithms.
-Learning applications for interpretability methods with Decision Transformers.
-- **Physics-Informed ML:** SINDy/SINDy-PI, symbolic regression, and residual dynamics modeling for control.
+I’m excited by how embodied systems can reason about the world, learn interpretable dynamics, and act safely under uncertainty.
+Broadly, my interests are in interpretable autonomy, grounded world models, and VLA-based reasoning monitors that help robots maintain reliable internal beliefs and execute robust manipulation behaviors.

 {% include_relative _includes/publications.md %}